Follow:

 Stars and bars (combinatorics)

-A simple learning aid to find out the possible number of ways can one may put n objects in bins.
+A simple learning aid to find out the possible number of ways can one may put n objects in m bins.

 In the context of combinatorial mathematics, stars and bars is a graphical aid for deriving certain combinatorial theorems.
 It was popularized by William Feller in his classic book on probability.
 It can be used to solve many simple counting problems, such as how many ways there are to put n indistinguishable balls into k distinguishable bins.[1]